Matrix Demonstration Project

 How can research knowledge be incorporated into field training?

-1. Revisions to the performance grading sheet that field training officers complete to incorporate more evidence-based principles from research knowledge.
+1. Revisions to the performance measures that field training officers complete to incorporate more evidence-based principles from research knowledge.
 For example, grading officers on their geographic orientation (how well they know the streets and buildings in their district) might also include grading officers on how well they know the locations of crime concentrations within their beats (reflecting research on hot spots) and what contributes to those concentrations.